-+ @ 🖋 ENG 07400 - THEMES IN AMERICAN LITERA-TURE II: 1865 TO PRESENT (3 crs.
++ @ ENG 07400 - THEMES IN AMERICAN LITERATURE II: 1865 TO PRESENT (3 crs.
 3 hrs.)

 A survey of American literature and literary history from the end of the Civil War to the present.
-Consideration of many wellknown writers (James, Hemingway, and Frost) as well as writings by women, Native Americans, Hispanics and African Americans.
-Students will acquire a greater comprehension of the historical, philosophical, political, religious and literary forces which shape American life during this period.
+Consideration of many well-known writers (James, Hemingway, and Frost) as well as writings by women, Native Americans, Latinos and African Americans.
+Students will acquire a greater comprehension of the historical, philosophical, political, religious and literary forces that shaped American life during this period.
 Questions of what America represents and how it is represented in literary texts and history will be discussed.
-Prerequisite: ENG 01200

-+ @ 🗡 ENG 07700 - THE ROOTS OF BLACK LITERATURE (3 crs.
++ @ ENG 07700 - THE ROOTS OF BLACK LITERATURE (3 crs.
 3 hrs.)

 Analysis and study of black literature in the United States and study of its history and development to 1950.
-Prerequisite: ENG 01200

-+ @ # ENG 07800 - CONTEMPORARY BLACK LITERA-TURE (3 crs.
++ @ ENG 07800 - CONTEMPORARY BLACK LITERATURE (3 crs.
 3 hrs.)

 Development and study of black literature in the United States from 1950 to the present.
-Prerequisite: ENG 01200